parmoo/parmoo/docs/papers/joss/paper.md

 Such problems are ubiquitous in science and engineering.

-ParMOO is a Python framework for solving multiobjective simulation optimization problems in parallel and at scale, while exploiting the simulation-based structure in these problems.
+ParMOO is a Python framework for solving multiobjective simulation optimization problems in parallel and at scale, while exploiting structure in how the simulation outputs are used to formulate the optimization problem.
+In the *Example Problems* section, we will see two examples of such structure.
+First, a case where the objectives are formed by taking the sum-of-squared simulation outputs, and another where two objectives are obtained through an expensive real-world experiment, but the third objective is just an algebraic equation.

 Additionally, ParMOO is:

  - an open-source project on [GitHub](https://github.com/parmoo/parmoo),